catmaid/CATMAID/sphinx-doc/source/tile_sources.rst

    This type supports loading tiles from a
    `JHU/APL Boss <https://github.com/jhuapl-boss/boss>`_ instance, using a
    manually entered API token for authorization.
-The API taken entered through the front-end layer control UI is passed in an ``Authorization`` header with all tile requests.
+The API token entered through the front-end layer control UI is passed in an ``Authorization`` header with all tile requests.